dotnet/roslyn/src/Microsoft.CodeAnalysis.BannedApiAnalyzers/Microsoft.CodeAnalysis.BannedApiAnalyzers.md

   </ItemGroup>
   ```

-To add a symbol to banned list, just add an enrty in the format below to the BannedSymbols.txt (Please note that things enclosed in square brackets are optional, and Description Text defined in the entry will be part of the diagnostic description):
+To add a symbol to banned list, just add an enrty in the format below to the BannedSymbols.txt (Description Text will be displayed as description in diagnostics, which is optional):

-        {Symbol Declaration Comment ID}[;Description Text]
+        {Documentation Comment ID string for the symbol}[;Description Text]

-_Symbol Declaration Comment ID_ :
-_{Kind Character}:{Symbol Declaration Comment ID Name}_

-Supported Kind Character:
-- E: event
-- F: field
-- M: method
-- P: property
-- T: named type
+For details on ID string format, please refer to ["Documentation comments"](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format).

-Examples of banned API entries for symbols declared in the source below:
+Examples of BannedSymbols.txt entries for symbols declared in the source below:

 ```cs
 namespace N